 The name suggests something big and powerful.
-But at its chiseled core, the Gin Sonic is a somewhat healthier version of the Gin & Tonic, comprising 1 1/2 ounces of a quality gin with 2 1/4 ounces each of club soda and tonic water.
-It not only reduces the amount of sugar and some of quinine’s inherent bitterness but also allows for the botanical flavors to pop.
+But at its core, the Gin Sonic is a somewhat healthier version of the Gin & Tonic, made of combining gin with equal parts club soda and tonic water.
+It not only reduces the amount of sugar in the drink and some of quinine’s inherent bitterness but also allows for the gin's botanical flavors to pop.

 As with a Gin & Tonic, you can change the garnish depending on what botanicals contained in the gin you’re using.
 With Japanese gins like Roku and Nikka Coffey, Vera likes to use a yuzu peel, while a more citrus-forward gin might require a lime or lemon.
 Hendrick’s gin, known for its cucumber and rose accents, works perfectly with a cucumber garnish.

 “The Gin Sonic allows for simple and subtle garnishes to play a supporting role in the flavor of the drink,” adds Simon Ford, the founder of Fords gin.
 “Just a slice of lemon, orange or grapefruit works wonders, or floating an herb like a sprig of lemon verbena adds a subtle and bright freshness.”

 Masahiro Urushido, the owner of New York City’s Katana Kitten, agrees with Ford.
 He prefers using a juniper-forward London dry style along with a fresh citrus peel or lime wedge to balance the drink’s piney notes.